What is a biomass CHP plant?

 eta Energieberatung is backed by many years of experience in the design of plants fired with biomass or other regenerative energy sources.
 Engineering know-how, inter-disciplinary planning, and the use of synergy effects are essential requisites to ensure a plant’s efficient operation.

 Our activities in this field of business include:

-The core of the pilot project is the drying of the sewage sludge directly on a wastewater treatment plant with low-temperature waste heat from a wood-fired biomass cogeneration plant.
-The dried sewage sludge can be easily and environmentally friendly transported and is a welcome and CO2-neutral fuel substitute with high calorific value for the recyclers.
+The core of the pilot project is the drying of sewage sludge directly on a sewage treatment plant using low-temperature waste heat from a wood-fired biomass cogeneration plant.
+The dried sewage sludge is easy to transport and is a welcome and CO2-neutral fuel substitute with high calorific value for the recyclers.read more